0x80/mono-ts/README.md

 [isolate-package](https://github.com/0x80/isolate-package/) and I encourage you to look at that and maybe read the [accompanying article](https://thijs-koerselman.medium.com/deploy-to-firebase-without-the-hacks-e685de39025e) to understand what it does and why it is needed.

-## TODO

-- [ ] Figure out and describe how to run the demo using only the Firebase emulators so user doesn't have to create a project.
-- [ ] Figure out if we still need project references if we bundle with TSUP